Skip to Main Content

 Some useful questions to ask yourself are:

-- Who is the author? (does it say?)
+- Who is the author? does it say?
+Are they qualified?

 - How in-depth is the information?

-- Is there regional bias? (e.g. a page from Britain or America might not be consistent with Australian experiences).
+- Is there a regional bias? (for example a page from Britain or America might not be consistent with Australian experiences)

-- How current are the links? (“dead” links can indicate poor or slow updating)
+- How current are the links? (broken links can indicate poor or slow updating)